 From a rather heavy device to one that’s shrunk by 25%, the Tile Mate is a popular tracker that uses Bluetooth to keep an eye on your pooch.
-It loops onto a collar (or anything else) and can be used to find your pet, your keys, your bag, your kids or your keys.
+It loops onto the collar (or anything else) and can be used to find your pet, your keys, your bag, your kids, or your keys.

 Even though it’s a high tech gadget, it’s easy to use and works on both Android and iOS phones.
 What we really like about the Tile Mate is you can ask other people to help you find your lost pet (or item).
 With over 5 million Tiles sold, it’s undoubtedly one of the biggest lost and found networks in the world.
 There have been concerns about the invasion of privacy as well as a few mentions of bad customer service, but overall users are very happy with the Tile Mate.

 The Pet GPS Tracker for Dogs and Cats by Kippy is a great option for larger dogs.
 It uses a mobile network to locate your pet and you can keep track of your pooch using the app on your Android, Windows or iOS app or if you prefer you can register on Kippy’s website.

 The device is easy to use, and clips onto your dog’s collar.
 It’s also shockproof and waterproof.